Hackensack Postnuptial Agreements Lawyer

 As with many marital agreements, there are many roles a postnuptial agreement can play.
 Its specific purpose depends on the unique circumstances of a marriage and the couple’s objective for considering one.

 Often, people create postnuptial agreements in contemplation of divorce.
 That means that couples considering divorce or that have amicably agreed on divorce may want to create a postnuptial agreement to make the negotiation process over a divorce settlement a little easier.
 In these circumstances, postnuptial agreements can help determine how they will divide assets and approach other important considerations like child custody and alimony.

 Other times, problems may arise in a marriage.
 One spouse may commit an indiscretion or there may be issues with substance abuse or financial mismanagement.
-A postnuptial agreement can help couples establish terms by which they will abide to make a marriage stronger and may include provisions for divorce if one spouse breaches the agreement.
+A postnuptial agreements attorney in Hackensack can help couples establish terms by which they will abide to make a marriage stronger and may include provisions for divorce if one spouse breaches the agreement.

 In other circumstances, one spouse may be looking at an important inheritance that hinges on them taking steps to secure such assets in case of divorce to protect the assets for that spouse and their beneficiaries.
 A postnuptial agreement can specify that both parties to it understand the property in question does not qualify as marital property or they will split it according to the terms of the agreement in case of divorce.

 Postnuptial agreements share a lot in common with prenuptial agreements, which are in New Jersey Revised Statutes Title 32 Section 2-31.
 To meet basic legal requirements a postnuptial agreement must be in writing, signed by both parties, and notarized.